Skip to content

 FlowCommandWhen

-Interactive REPL (recommended)adscan start → scan → deliverAny real engagement.
-Full visibility per phase.
-Same flow you know from LITE.
+Interactive REPLadscan start → scan → deliverAny engagement you are present for.
+Full visibility per phase, same flow as LITE.

 Audit mode vs CTF mode